-Vancouver, B.C.
-March 10, 2014 – The owners and staff of Bridgemans will gather at Vancouver Harbour tomorrow afternoon to welcome the Silja Festival, a 171-metre (555-foot) Baltic Sea cruise ferry the company is having converted into a luxurious full-service international accommodations vessel for industrial workforces.
+Vancouver, BC, Canada, March 2014 – The owners and staff of Bridgemans will gather at Vancouver Harbour tomorrow afternoon to welcome the Silja Festival, a 171-metre (555-foot) Baltic Sea cruise ferry the company is having converted into a luxurious full-service international accommodations vessel for industrial workforces.

 The 11-deck ship, which was commissioned in 1986 and refitted in 1992, was acquired from Estonian-based ferry operator, Tallink Group, and departed Tallinn on January 28 destined for Vancouver.
 While in Panama, it underwent the initial phase of a $3M conversion into a 700-room “Floatel” that will feature the amenities, services and atmosphere of a modern cruise ship in any marine region of the world.